TechplexEngineer/bionic-scouting/README.md

 - Pull Match schedule and teams from The Blue Alliance
 - Provide a quick view for the drive coach to use for match preparation
 - Objective match metrics are easily configurable as they change season to season
-- Super scouts collect observations in preparations for upcoming matches
+- Strategists collect observations in preparations for upcoming matches
 - Robot specific pit scouting
 - Easy data export to excel
 - Make all data collected viewable in the app